 Developers must submit plot plans for new single-family or duplex residential construction as part of the building permit application.

-Before a building permit is issued, the City prepares a code letter for the subdivision phase that identifies additional inspections required for grading, foundation investigations, floodplain, or drainage swale conditions unique to each particular lot.
+Before a building permit is issued, the City prepares a code letter for the subdivision phase that identifies any additional inspections required for grading, foundation investigations, floodplain conditions or drainage swale conditions unique to each lot.

-Surveyors and builders should refer to codes letters to identify which lots have these additional conditions for plot plan submittals.
+Surveyors and builders should refer to the code letters to identify which lots are subject to these additional conditions for plot plan submittals.

 Public improvement permit fees are five percent of the construction cost of the project.